Course

 Equipment

-There are a number of things you will be required to have at the beginning of your course.
+There are a number of things you will be required to have at the beginning of your study.
 We understand that most students have to work to a very tight budget so we have limited the required tools to those that are absolutely essential for you to be able to start work here.
 We will send you a list of essential and desirable equipment before you enrol, but items all students will need include an LED head torch, comfortable safety (steel toe cap) footwear, an 8m tape measure, a good quality (Bahco) 8-inch adjustable spanner, a 1:25 scale ruler, craft knives and craft scissors, an A4 sketch book and lever arch folder, and a good set of technical drawing pens and pencils.
+This initial outlay could cost around £75-£85 on average.

-Additional equipment you will need as you progress through your studies will be based on your specialist pathway choice in your second and third year of study.
-We will notify you of these items ahead of time.
-Many of the workshop materials you will need will be supplied for you by the programme, however during your studies there may also be printing and binding costs associated with your assessment.
+Most of the equipment and workshop materials you will use throughout your study will be supplied for you by the programme.
+Any additional equipment you may need, or would like to purchase, as you progress through your studies will be based on your specialist pathway choice in your second and third year of study.
+We will notify you of these items ahead of time, but we expect this cost to be no more than £100.
+During your studies there may be small printing and binding costs associated with your assessment too.

 Our programme is highly practical and involves rigging, construction and painting activities.
 It is advisable to keep a set of old clothes/overalls/shoes for messy work.